from the highest rated and most trusted online training company - since 2008.

+What are the governing regulations?
 Occupational Health and Safety (OHS) has a series of electrical safety standards.
 These standards are listed under Part 19.

 The Canadian Standards Association (CSA) is the largest regulatory agency in Canada.
-The CSA has compiled many OHS-related standards, including the CSA Z462-15 series, which deals specifically with workplace electrical safety.
+The CSA has compiled many OHS-related standards, including the CSA Z462-18 series, which deals specifically with workplace electrical safety.
 It covers many of the same topics covered by the National Fire Protection Association (NFPA) 70E Standards for Electrical Safety in the Workplace.

 Lastly, to supplement the overarching regulations created by OHS and the CSA, individual provinces and territories often set their own regulations (in accordance with federal bodies) specific to their needs.
 Before working with or around electrical hazards, ensure that you are familiar with the regulations specific to your province or territory.

+Who must take this training?
 Employees who work on or near equipment at risk for arc flash.